Tilting Uranus: Collisions versus Spin--Orbit Resonance: Obliquity Kick from a Secular Spin--Orbit Resonance

-In Figure \ref{percentkick} we map the fraction of resonances that produce captures for a range of migration speeds and initial obliquities.
+In Figure \ref{percentkick}, we map the fraction of resonances that produce captures for a range of migration speeds and initial obliquities.
 The transition from 100\% kicks to 100\% captures over migration speeds is sharpest at lower initial obliquities.
-This can be understood by considering the circle that Uranus's spin axis traces as it precesses; for small obliquities significant misalignments between the two poles are rare, and the outcome of a resonance is determined primarily by Neptune's migration speed.
-With increasing initial obliquities, large misalignments become more common and the probability of generating a resonance kick increases \citep{2018CeMDA.130...11Q}.
+This can be understood by considering the circle that Uranus's spin axis traces as it precesses; for small obliquities, significant misalignments between the two poles are rare, and the outcome of a resonance is determined primarily by Neptune's migration speed.
+With increasing initial obliquities, large misalignments become more common, and the probability of generating a resonance kick increases \citep{2018CeMDA.130...11Q}.

 We expect and find that the strongest resonant kick occurs at around the adiabatic limit because a slow migration speed gives ample time for the resonance to respond.
-Conversely, a rapid migration speed would quickly punch through the resonance leaving little time for the resonance to influence Uranus.
-Figure \ref{kickdist} depicts the distributions of kicks and captures near the $\epsilon=0$\textdegree~adiabatic limit where Neptune's migration speed is roughly 0.068 au/Myr.
-Looking at the average resonance kicks, we see that they can reach maximum changes in obliquities of 40\textdegree~(Figure \ref{kick}) for $i_{N}$ near twice Neptune's current inclination and even greater changes in obliquity for higher assumed $i_{N}$ (Figure \ref{phase}).
+Conversely, a rapid migration speed would quickly punch through the resonance, leaving little time for the resonance to influence Uranus.
+Figure \ref{kickdist} depicts the distributions of kicks and captures near the $\epsilon\approx0$\textdegree~adiabatic limit.
+Looking at the resonance kicks, we see that they can reach maximum changes in obliquities of 40\textdegree~(Figure \ref{kick}) for $i_{N}$ near twice Neptune's current inclination and even greater changes in obliquity for a higher assumed $i_{N}$ (Figure \ref{phase}).
 This looks promising, but we need to understand the probability of these large kicks.
-In fact, looking at Figure \ref{kickdist} shows that for high obliquities negative kicks are common.
-For low obliquities, kicks must be positive since $\epsilon$ itself cannot be negative.
-However, if Neptune is migrating quickly and $\epsilon$ is large enough, then the relative phase angle is random resulting in a range of possible obliquity kicks; in particular if $\sin(\Psi)$ is positive in Equation \ref{obldt}, then $\dot{\epsilon}$ is negative.
+In fact, looking at Figure \ref{kickdist} shows that, for high obliquities, negative kicks are common.
+For low obliquities, kicks must be positive because $\epsilon$ itself cannot be negative.
+However, if Neptune is migrating quickly and $\epsilon$ is large enough, then the relative phase angle is random, resulting in a range of possible obliquity kicks; in particular, if $\sin(\Psi)$ is positive in Equation \ref{obldt}, then $\dot{\epsilon}$ is negative.